deepkrg17/LayoutEditor/README.md

 - Save layouts as projects

 The app is in alpha.
 You may face issues when using the app.
-If you do, please report it in github issues.
+If you do, please report it in github [issues](https://github.com/itsvks19/LayoutEditor/issues).

 ### Lisence
 ```
-LayoutEditor - Create awesome layouts
+LayoutEditor - Create Awesome Layouts
 Copyright (C) 2022  Vivek Sahani

 This program is free software: you can redistribute it and/or modify